user-grinch/PyLoader/README.md

 ## Introduction

-A plugin for Grand Theft Auto 3D Era (NOT definitive editions) which allows you to load Python scripts into the game.
+A plugin for Grand Theft Auto SanAndreas which allows you to load Python scripts into the game.
 This is a complete rewrite of the original [PyLoaderSA](https://github.com/user-grinch/PyLoader/tree/master).
 To know about rewrite specific changes look [here](https://github.com/user-grinch/PyLoader/issues/1).

 ### Supported games
 - GTA San Andreas v1.0 US (Hoodlum & Compact)

-- GTA Vice City v1.0 US
-- GTA III v1.0 US
+***Support for III & VC may or may not arive later***

 **Python version**: 3.10x (Windows 8 & above)<br>
 **C++ required**: C++20